 - Information held in relation to court proceedings and court records.

-- Information that was told in confidence.
+- Information told in confidence to a public authority.

 The wish list of public bodies of the restrictions of the FOI act?